 a.
-Monitor the ambient air quality in the state to determine how an infectious disease may travel through the air.
+Monitor the ambient air quality in the state to determine how an infectious disease may travel through the air a.
+Monitor the drinking water supply to determine whether infectious disease may travel through drinking water

 DIVISION OF WATER RESOURCES (DWR)